jamonholmgren/bluebun/docs/commands.md

 }
 ```

-For a full list of all the features available to you from Bluebun, see the [Reference](./reference.md) page.
+For a full list of all the features available to you from Blowgun, see the [Reference](./reference.md) page.

-For a much more in-depth guide on how to use Bluebun, see the [Usage Guide](./usage-guide.md) page.
+For a much more in-depth guide on how to use Blowgun, see the [Usage Guide](./usage-guide.md) page.